Sofia-Ortega/ParallelComputingProject/Report.md

 #### MPI

 For the MPI implementation on a weak scaling front, we see nearly identical, strong performance across all input types and processor numbers.
-All input types start at around .5 and end at around 3.5 for the same problem size with more processors.
+All input types start at around a time of .5 and end at around 3.5 for the same problem size with more processors.
 Comm and Comp_Large weak scaling measures remain negligible, but with an upward trend, across all input types.

 ![png](PerformanceEval/Plots/BitonicSortPlotting_files/BitonicSortPlotting_24_0.png)